zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-vision-dls/dls-bulk-label/dls-bulk-label.md

     <copy>export DL_Compartment=<OCID of your Compartment></copy>
     ```

 2. On your local machine, execute the following commands to set environment variables for the directory named "Cell" that contains your .jpg/.jpeg image files to be labeled accordingly.
-Be sure to replace the information in "<>" with your own.
+Be sure to replace the information in "<>" with your own values.
     ```
     <copy>export DL_LabelDirectory="<path to Cell folder>"</copy>
     ```